 This creates a sense of community that people will automatically associate with your brand.

-Sephora and Starbucks are two great examples.
+Sephora is a great example.
 Sephora has a very active online community where users can have conversations and share photos.
 Added bonus – Sephora can also use it to gain valuable product research insights.

 9. Re-engage lost customers

 Despite even the best efforts, sometimes customers simply leave.

 This is where re-engagement comes in.
 You’ve probably received this kind of campaign in the past – it’s where a business you haven’t used for a while reaches out with an offer for returning customers.

 It’s a great way to make your customers feel valued and show them it’s worth their while to return to your brand.